ry5923un/cs471-monopoly/README.md

 # cs471-monopoly
-This repository has all the data for the CS471 Monopoly project.
+This repository will contain all the data for the CS471 Monopoly project.